Wi Spa controversy: LGBTQ reactions

-On June 30, KCAL-TV, a LA CBS affiliate, posted a story that quoted Bamby Salcedo, CEO of the Los Angeles-based TransLatina Coalition, who said the behavior of the woman in the incident video is not uncommon: "we experience this type of violence every single day of our lives."
+On June 30, KCAL-TV, a Los Angeles CBS affiliate, posted a story that quoted Bamby Salcedo, CEO of the Los Angeles-based TransLatina Coalition, who said the behavior of the woman in the incident video is not uncommon: "we experience this type of violence every single day of our lives."
 Salcedo stated that her behavior showed ignorance.

-On July 5, The Washington Post listed multiple statements by LGBTQ individuals reacting to the incident: Zac Boyer, a manager at Stonewall Columbus, an Ohio-based LGBTQ organization, said the community wants to "preserve women-only spaces," but that "women have a variety of genitalia."
-San Diego Trans Pride organizer Jae Red Rose said of the alleged, trans spa-visitor: "She was within the women's section, which, you know, is exactly where she should be!"
+On July 5, The Washington Post listed multiple statements by LGBTQ individuals reacting to the incident: Zac Boyer, a manager at Stonewall Columbus, an Ohio-based LGBTQ organization, said the community wants to "preserve women-only spaces," but that "women have a variety of genitalia".
+San Diego Trans Pride organizer Jae Red Rose said of the alleged trans spa-visitor: "She was within the women's section, which, you know, is exactly where she should be!"

-On August 6, Julia Serano, an author and trans activist, said, while being interviewed for On the Media, that the rhetoric used by anti-trans protesters is heavily reminiscent of Anita Bryant's rhetoric from the 1970s, noting that the QAnon slogan "SaveTheChildren" (#SaveOurChildren was also used) "echoes" the name of Bryant's organization, Save Our Children.
+On August 6, Julia Serano, an author and trans activist, said, while being interviewed for On the Media, that the rhetoric used by anti-trans protesters is heavily reminiscent of Anita Bryant's rhetoric from the 1970s, noting that the QAnon slogan "SaveTheChildren" (SaveOurChildren was also used) "echoes" the name of Bryant's organization, Save Our Children.
 While Serano did not believe the link to the 1970s anti-gay slogan was originally intentional by QAnon adherents, Serano stated it was "essentially the same usage."

 Protests

 Evaluating the composition of demonstrators, the Los Angeles Blade described those protesting against the spa itself and transgender access to the spa as "a mix of religious fundamentalist street preachers, QAnon conspiracy theorists chanting 'save our children', and Proud Boys".
-Counter-protesters were noted as LGBT activists and black bloc, possibly antifa, demonstrators."
+Counter-protesters were noted as LGBTQ activists and "black bloc, possibly antifa, demonstrators".
 Newsweek corroborated that QAnon and Proud Boy members were present.

 The involvement of antifa was disputed, with some sources claiming antifa involvement and others being inconclusive.
 A July 17 report by NBC Los Angeles stated a group using the name "SoCal Antifa" was involved in the July 3 protest, but the station could not determine if the group were involved in the July 17 confrontation.
 A July 19 article by Los Angeles Magazine claimed the black bloc demonstrators were "Antifa-aligned".
 A July 20 report by the private news-site American Military News stated that the involvement of antifa was alleged by Andy Ngo but could not otherwise be confirmed.
 A July 31 article by Los Angeles Magazine claimed SoCal Antifa was involved in both the July 3 and 17 protests.